coreui/coreui/docs/content/components/offcanvas.md

 ## How it works

-Offcanvas is a sidebar component that can be toggled via JavaScript to appear from the left, right, top, or bottom edge of the viewport.
-Buttons or anchors are used as triggers that are attached to specific elements you toggle, and `data` attributes are used to invoke our JavaScript.
+The Bootstrap Offcanvas component serves as a sidebar element that can be activated through JavaScript, allowing it to slide in from the left, right, top, or bottom of the viewport.
+Triggers, like buttons or anchors, are linked to the elements you want to toggle, and data attributes facilitate their activation in JavaScript.

-- Offcanvas shares some of the same JavaScript code as modals.
-Conceptually, they are quite similar, but they are separate plugins.
+- Offcanvas shares some JavaScript code with modals.
+Conceptually, they are quite similar, but they remain separate plugins.
-- Similarly, some [source Sass](#sass) variables for offcanvas's styles and dimensions are inherited from the modal's variables.
+- Likewise, some [source Sass](#sass) variables for offcanvas styles and dimensions are derived from the modal variables.
-- When shown, offcanvas includes a default backdrop that can be clicked to hide the offcanvas.
+- When displayed, offcanvas features a default backdrop that can be clicked to hide it.
-- Similar to modals, only one offcanvas can be shown at a time.
+- As with modals, only one offcanvas can be displayed at a time.

-**Heads up!** Given how CSS handles animations, you cannot use `margin` or `translate` on an `.offcanvas` element.
-Instead, use the class as an independent wrapping element.
+**Attention!** Due to CSS animation handling, `margin` or `translate` cannot be applied to an `.offcanvas` element.
+Instead, utilize the class as a separate wrapping element.

 {{< callout info >}}
 {{< partial "callouts/info-prefersreducedmotion.md" >}}